RichardENelson/rocket-plugins/public/reveal/README.md

 ## History
+### v0.0.3
+Added event handling for animation/transition end, in which the reveal classes are removed.
+This will allow the browser to display the items without using the GPU if desired.

 ### v0.0.2
 Added custom debouncing and throlling of resize and scroll events.
 Added fix so that transitions can be used instead of animations.